lynnfaraday/aresmush.com/_root/tutorials/install/server-shell.md

 description:
 layout: install-ares
 prevstep: getting-a-hostname
-nextstep: install-db
+nextstep: install-game
 tags:
 - install
 - hosting
 - manage
 ---

 To manage certain parts of your game, you will need to connect to the **Server Shell**, which is like a command prompt for your game server.
-This is different than connecting to the game itself through a MUSH client.
+This is different than connecting with your MUSH client, because your'e connecting to the *server*, not the game.

 ## Connecting through Digital Ocean